Design + Layout + Prepress Terminology

 Any crossmarks or other symbols used on layout to assure proper registration.

-The three colors that make up the light based color scheme used in computers and cameras.
+The three colors that make up the light based color scheme used in computers and cameras, red, green, blue.

 A term given to copy that accommodates the lines of a picture or other image or copy.

-A title at the top of a page that appears on all pages of a book or chapter of a book.
+A title at the top of a page that can appear on all pages of a book or chapter of a book.

 The enlargement or reduction of an image or copy to fit a specific area.